Pupariaa/pupsbot/README.md

 This approach helps avoid repetitive suggestions and gives you fresh maps that are **likely to be within your reach**, but still provide meaningful pp.

+The bot uses **multiple algorithms** to calculate optimal PP ranges, with an intelligent fallback system that ensures you always get a suggestion.
+It analyzes your playstyle preferences (mods, map duration, AR) to prioritize maps that match your gaming habits.

 ---

 ## How It Works

 1. **You send a private message on osu! to the bot account `Puparia`.**
 2. Pupsbot uses the osu!
-API v1 to fetch your profile and top 200 scores.
+API v2 to fetch your profile and top scores.
 3. It identifies a pool of other users with similar total pp and recent trends.
 4. From their top scores, it builds a pool of candidate beatmaps.
-5. The bot filters out:
+5. The bot applies multiple PP range calculation algorithms:
+   - **Conservative**: Safe, achievable targets
+   - **Balanced**: Moderate difficulty increase
+   - **Aggressive**: Challenging but attainable goals
+   - **Base**: Original algorithm
+   - **Dynamic**: Adapts based on user progression
+6. It filters out:
    - Maps that are in your own top 200
    - Maps you've played recently (based on stored play history)
-   - Maps that don’t match your requested filters (if any)
+   - Maps that don't match your requested filters (if any)
-6. It returns up to 3 suggestions, optimized for pp gain and mod compatibility.
+7. The system uses a **3-tier fallback mechanism**:
+   - **Tier 1**: Strict criteria for optimal matches
+   - **Tier 2**: Relaxed criteria if no perfect matches found
+   - **Tier 3**: Accept any valid suggestion to ensure you get a map
+8. Results are **prioritized based on your preferences** (mods, duration, AR) and returned as optimized suggestions.

 ---